-Swimming with dolphins is an overwhelming favorite among tourists.
+Swimming with dolphins is an overwhelming favorite among anyone on a vacation in the Florida Keys.
 The ability to interact and get up close with these amazing and incredibly smart creatures is well worth the money it costs.

 However, you will want to qualify what you will get for the money you spend, to make sure your expectations match what is actually allowed on your dolphin encounters.